On Difference-of-SOS and Difference-of-Convex-SOS Decompositions for Polynomials: Introduction

-The contributions in this paper consists of: (i) The establishment of new polynomial decomposition techniques convex-sums-of-sqaures (CSOS), DSOS and DCSOS based on the definition of SOS decomposition.
-We firstly give the definition of SOS, CSOS, DSOS and DCSOS polynomials, and investigate some properties on these sets.
-We prove that the set of CSOS polynomial is a full-dimensional convex cone, and the set of DSOS and DCSOS polynomials are vector spaces and equivalent to $\R[x]$.
-As a consequence, any polynomial can be rewritten in forms of DSOS and DCSOS whose decomposition can be computed in polynomial time by solving an SDP (semidefinite program). (ii) The development of several practical algorithms to generate these decompositions for any polynomial without solving SDP.
-We focus on establishing two kinds of decomposition algorithms (Parity decompositions and Spectral decompositions) for DSOS decompositions, as well as some practical DCSOS decomposition algorithms.
-We illustrate some examples to show the use our methods.
+Recently, A.A.
+Ahmadi et al. \cite{Paper_Ahmadi2017} investigated DC decompositions for polynomials based on SOS-convexity.
+They first proved that the convexity of a polynomial is not equivalent to the SOS-convexity \cite{Paper_Ahmadi2011} and constructed counterexamples in \cite{Paper_Ahmadi2012}.
+Then three DC decompositions based on SOS-convexity, namely diagonally-dominant-sums-of-squares-convex, scaled-diagonally-dominant-sums-of-squares-convex and sos-convex decompositions are proposed in \cite{Paper_Ahmadi2017}.
+Meanwhile, Y.S.
+Niu et al. proposed in \cite{niu2019improved} a DC decomposition in form of difference-of-convex-sos polynomials for the quadratic eigenvalue complementarity problem, which is equivalent to a particular structured linearly constrained quartic polynomial optimization problem.
+This DC decomposition yields better numerical results in the quality of the computed solution and the computing time than the DC decompositions in \cite{Paper_Niu2015,Paper_Niu2013}.
+A similar idea is also applied to the high-order moment portfolio optimization \cite{Paper_Niu2019higher} which is a quartic polynomial optimization problem over a standard simplex.

-The paper is organized as follows.
-In \cref{sec:polydec}, we give the definitions of SOS, PSD, SOS-Convex, CSOS, DSOS and DCSOS polynomials, then investigate their relationships and algebraic properties.
-In \cref{sec:dsos,sec:DCSOS}, we focus respectively on the constructions of practical algorithms for DSOS and DCSOS decompositions, and the comparisons on the degree of decompositions, the number of squares and the computational complexity of these algorithms are discussed.
-Finally, some conclusions and future works are presented in the last section.
+In this paper, we will generalize the DC decompositions based on SOS used in \cite{niu2019improved} and \cite{Paper_Niu2019higher} to provide some fundamental theorems and practical algorithms for establishing D-SOS and DC-SOS decompositions for general polynomials.
+Our contributions include: (i) Establishing convex-sums-of-squares (CSOS), D-SOS and DC-SOS decompositions in \Cref{sec:polydec}.
+Some algebraic properties and the relationships with SOS, nonnegative polynomials and Convex-SOS polynomials are discussed.
+We prove that the set of CSOS polynomials is a full-dimensional convex cone, and the set of D-SOS and DC-SOS polynomials are vector spaces and equivalent to $\R[x]$ based on a similar argument as in \cite{Paper_Ahmadi2017}.
+As an important consequence, any polynomial can be rewritten in forms of D-SOS and DC-SOS, whose decompositions can be computed in polynomial time for any desired precision by solving a semidefinite program (SDP). (ii) Developing several practical algorithms to generate exact D-SOS (\Cref{sec:D-SOS}) and DC-SOS (\Cref{sec:DC-SOS}) decompositions without solving any SDP. (iii) Implementing proposed D-SOS and DC-SOS decomposition algorithms in MATLAB (namely, \texttt{POLY2DSOS} and \texttt{POLY2DCSOS}, codes available at Github\footnote{\url{https://github.com/niuyishuai/POLY2DSOS_DCSOS}}).
+The parallel codes are also developed for some algorithms based on monomials.
+Numerical simulations on randomly generated polynomials with different number of variables, polynomial degrees and densities are reported in \Cref{sec:simulations}.